aadilmallick/my-notes-docusaurus/docs/software-development/13-system-design.md

 - Latency is more important for applications like shopping carts where users expect immediate feedback and will abandon slow-loading pages.
 - Throughput is more important for applications handling large amounts of data, such as video streaming (like Netflix using 30% of internet bandwidth), real-time mapping, autonomous cars processing millions of data points, or AI models.

+#### Scaling

+**vertical scaling**

+Vertical scaling is increasing a machine's capability via increasing CPU, GPU, RAM, etc.

+- **pros**: simple to implement, no code changes required.
+- **cons**: expensive, doesn't increase reliability or resiliency, still has single point of failure.

+**horizontal scaling**

+Horizontal scaling is scaling via adding more instances of the system.

+- **pros**: less expensive, increased reliability, uptime, and resiliency
+- **cons**: complex to implement, requires an orchestration system that does automatic scaling in accordance to traffic, requires code changes

+**load balancer**

+The main issue that comes with horizontal scaling is that you now have several pods running the same system, but all with different DNS addresses.
+In our application code, how does the client know which pod to talk to?

+This is where a **load balancer** comes in.
+Via DNS, it automatically redirects traffic and distributes it equally across all our pods.
+In our application code, our "server" is the load balancer DNS, which then reroutes all requests to the actual individual pods.

+A reverse proxy, such as Nginx, can perform load balancing along with many other functions including HTTPS termination, route-based routing with deeper inspection, and health checks.

+While dedicated load balancers exist for very high traffic applications (like Amazon Elastic Load Balancer), reverse proxies generally offer more flexibility.
+In system design discussions, the terms are often used interchangeably unless specific functionality needs to be clarified.

+**main strategy**

+> [!TIP]
+> Horizontal scaling is typically the best option, and by starting out building with that as the default, there is no need to refactor later down the line, saving you a hassle.

+Starting with horizontal scaling from the beginning avoids the need to refactor code later.
+When moving from vertical to horizontal scaling, code must be refactored because APIs that were previously on the same machine may now be on different machines, which changes latency and requires architectural adjustments to handle distributed components.

 ### Requirements

 Listing the functional and nonfunctional requirements of the app helps you understand the problem and how to solve it.